Rick Taylor, Executive Director

 (206) 826-8931, email@example.com

 Kristen has been with Camp Fire since 2013.
-A New York transplant, she brings more than 12 years in fund development and marketing experience.
+A New York State transplant, she brings more than 13 years in fund development and marketing experience.
+She received a bachelor’s degree in communication from the University at Buffalo where she also played tennis for the Bulls.
 She shares a home with her husband and two temperamental felines.
-She enjoys yoga, hiking, playing tennis and exploring the Pacific Northwest.
+She enjoys yoga, hiking and exploring the Pacific Northwest.
 Kristen applauds Camp Fire’s commitment to incorporating kids with special needs into each of their programs.

 Nicole Collin, Marketing & Development Associate